fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   </li>
 </ul>

 <p style="text-align: justify;"><b>User</b> is an entity (person or service) created without permissions (by default) with access to an AWS Accounts.
 They are create with NO access to any AWS services, only login to the AWS console.
 The permissions must be explicitly given.
 They log in using <em>user name</em> and <em>password</em>.
 They can change some configurations or delete resources in your AWS account.
-Users created to represent an application are known as "servoce accounts".
+Users created to represent an application are known as "service accounts".
 It's possible to have 5000 users per AWS account.</p>

 <p style="text-align: justify;"><b>Groups</b> are a way to organize the users (only) and apply <b>policies</b> (permissions) to a collection of users in the same time.
 A user can belong to multiple groups.
 Only users and cannot be nested (groups with groups).
 It is not an identity so cannot be referenced in policies.</p>

 <p style="text-align: justify;"><b>Roles</b> delegate permissions.
 Roles are assumed by users, applications, and services.
 It can provides temporary security credentials (STS - Security Token Service) for customer role session.
 Also, the IAM roles make possible to access cross-account resources.
 It is a trusted entity.</p>

 <p style="text-align: justify;">The <b>policy</b> manage access and can be attached to users, groups, roles or resources.
 When it is associated with an identity or resource it defines their permissions.
 It is a document written in JSON.
 The policy is evaluate when a user or role makes a request, and the permission inside that determine if the request is allowed or denied.
-The types of policies are:  identity-based policies (user, groups, roles), resource-based policies (resource), permissions boundaries (maximum permission), AWS Organizations service control policy (SCP)(maximum permission for an oganization), access control list (ACL), and session policies (AssimeRole* API action). <a href="https://docs.aws.amazon.com/en_us/IAM/latest/UserGuide/access_policies.html">Policy main elements</a>:
+The types of policies are:  identity-based policies (user, groups, roles), resource-based policies (resource), permissions boundaries (maximum permission), AWS Organizations service control policy (SCP)(maximum permission for an oganization), access control list (ACL), and session policies (AssumeRole* API action). <a href="https://docs.aws.amazon.com/en_us/IAM/latest/UserGuide/access_policies.html">Policy main elements</a>:
 <ul>
   <li>Version</li>
   <li>Effect: allow/deny</li>